50 Top Logo Examples to Inspire and Elevate Your Brand Identity

 I’ve made this mistake before.
 My startup, Taskable, ultimately was a vitamin product.
 People wanted a better productivity tool that helped them plan their day, but no one needed it.
 We could create an excellent business out of it, but it would never be a vast startup success.

 Sure, you might have the problem.
 But does anyone else?
-Before building a product or business, go out and validate the problem.
-Talk to people about issues they might have, and see if they talk about the situation the same way you might.
+Before building a product or business, go out and validate the problem with your target market.
+Talk to potential customers about issues they might have, and see if they talk about the situation the same way you might.

 At all costs, you should avoid sharing your ideas and asking what people think.
 People, especially friends and family, will lie to you.
 They won’t say to your face, “That’s a dumb idea,” which will lead you down the wrong path.
 The Mom Test is a great guide to avoid getting bad results while validating your idea - the gist is to ask people questions about your idea and let them tell you that they have the problem and are in the market for a solution.